klaytn/klaytn-docs/docs/klaytn/README.md

 In this way, Klaytn ensures that BApps on its network can stay responsive to end-user requests regardless of intermittent network traffic spikes.

-## Block rewards
+## Block Rewards

-For each round, block reward (which is the sum of 9.6 newly minted KLAY and transaction fees paid to process the block) will be distributed to Klaytn's token economy structures according to preset distribution ratios.
+For each round, block reward (which is the sum of 9.6 newly minted KLAY and transaction fees paid to process the block) will be distributed to the network participants according to preset distribution ratios.
 The proposer of the newly created block will receive 100% of the reward to be awarded to CNs, whereas the committee will receive none.
 Note that the probability of being selected as the proposer is influenced by the amount of KLAY staked by